HemaSathiz/MicrosoftAssignment/README.md

 1. MVVM Architectural pattern
 2. Offline Support
-3. Jetpack Components - Room, LiveData, DataBinding
+3. Jetpack Components - Room, LiveData, DataBinding, Paging
 4. Unit test demonstration using JUnit and Mockito
 5. UI unit test demonstartion using Espresso
 6. Networking - Retrofit with RxJava
+7. Dependency Injection - Hilt

 The application has been built with **offline support**.
 It has been designed using **Android Architecture components** with **Room** for offline data caching.
 The application is built in such a way that whenvever there is a service call, the result will be stored in local database.